5jt/dyalog-cookbook/manuscript/09_testing.md

 Contra
 : We cannot know whether those test cases cover the same environment(s) (different versions of Windows, different versions of Dyalog, domain-managed network or not, network drives or not, multi-threaded versus single-threaded, you name it) our application will run in.

-`⍝TODO⍝` `↓↓↓`
-That's only true for most but not for all modules: some need files, a special environment etc..
-We need to think about this when we consider the future role of GitHub for the APLTree project.

 That clearly means that we should incorporate the tests those modules come with into our own test suite, although we are sure that not too many people/companies using modules from the APLTree library are actually doing this.